 Needs to be said, Dallas offers many neat perspectives from the street level, too.

-Exploring the city's curves was entertaining at best.
-I felt like at home here.
+Exploring the city's corners and curves was entertaining at best.
+I felt at home here.

 Later, after using more or less conventional paths..